 We really vibe the VOXI Creators series as an example of this.
 VOXI is a youth-focused mobile network by Vodafone, available in the UK.
 As part of their Creators series, they got young people to literally create all the content the brand created in 2018.
 It provided an amazing opportunity for young people, and meant the content they created was super on-brand and relevant.

 #2 Cut Down On Online Ads

-You can put as much money as you want into on embedded desktop ads, pop-ups, programmatic ad buys and display, but the reality is that a strong majority of Gen Zs are unlikely to ever see them.
-In fact, 51% of them are already using add-blocking software.
-And if they never actually see them, that’s a whole bunch of budget wasted from your brand.
+You can put as much money as you want into embedded desktop ads, pop-ups, programmatic ad buys and display, but the reality is that a strong majority of Gen Zs are unlikely to ever see them.
+In fact, 51% of them are already using add-blocking software, and you wouldn’t be surprised to see that number increase in the future.
+So if your audience never actually see them, that’s a whole bunch of budget wasted.
 Instead focus your strategy on content.
-Whether it’s created yourself or in collaboration influencers or publishers in native format, content is the way to find your way into the newsfeeds of Aussie youth – and actually get your brand out to the masses.
+Whether it’s created yourself/by your brand or in collaboration with influencers/publishers in native format, content is the way to find your way into the newsfeeds of Aussie youth – and actually get your brand out to the masses.

 #3 Use Your Ads Smarter

 Now don’t get us wrong, we’re not saying you should get rid of your MRECs and Leaderboards altogether, we’re just saying be smarter about how you use them.
 Ensure the ads you are promoting are on a platform which is occupied by mobile users, as they are less likely to have the ad-blocking software we mentioned earlier (hello, Instagram).
 Ads are still effective for Gen Zs, you just have to be smart tactically about where they go.